Alternative Remedies for Arthritis

 Interest in glucosamine and chondroitin has been so great that the National Institutes of Health conducted a large-scale study of the supplements for treating osteoarthritis of the knee.
 More than 1,500 osteoarthritis sufferers at 16 rheumatology centers across the United States participated in the study over a 24-week period.
 Scientists gave research subjects five different treatment options including glucosamine only, chondroitin only, and a combination of both.
 Although there were no significant differences between treatments overall, researchers found that for those with moderate to severe pain, glucosamine combined with chondroitin reduced patient suffering by at least 20 percent.
 However, a follow-up study published in 2008 found that the supplement did no better than a placebo in slowing the loss of cartilage.
 Since the placebo group did better than expected, however, researchers cautioned that the results are difficult to interpret and further research is needed.

-In 2010, however, a new analysis of large-scale studies on the issue found that there is no evidence that supplements containing glucosamine and chondroitin relieve the pain of osteoarthritis in the hips and knees.
+In 2010, however, an analysis of large-scale studies on the issue found that there is no evidence that supplements containing glucosamine and chondroitin relieve the pain of osteoarthritis in the hips and knees.
 However, the study found no evidence that the pills cause harm, and the study authors said that in general, there was little reason to stop taking them if people feel they are helpful.

 Still, patients should talk to their doctors before trying glucosamine, chondroitin, or any other alternative remedies, Klippel says.
 For one thing, doctors can offer valuable advice.
 More importantly, they need to know about anything and everything that might affect a patient's condition.
 If a patient suddenly gets better after trying a new treatment, the doctor should know where the credit belongs.
 Likewise, if something goes wrong, physicians should know about any potential causes.